Zheng (surname)

-In Hong Kong and Taiwan, the name is normally romanized as Cheng or Tcheng (occasionally romanized as Chang in Hong Kong although that variant is more commonly used for another Chinese name, Zhang).
+In Republic of China (Taiwan) and Hong Kong, the name is normally romanized as Cheng or Tcheng (occasionally romanized as Chang in Hong Kong although that variant is more commonly used for another Chinese name, Zhang).
 In Malaysia, Cheng is commonly romanized as Cheng, Cheang, Chang, Tay, Tee and Teh.
-It is spelled as Tay in Singapore and The in Indonesia and Ty in Philippines, from the Hakka, Hokkien and Teochew pronunciation of the character.
+It is spelled as Tay in Singapore, The in Indonesia, and Ty in Philippines, from the Hakka, Hokkien and Teochew pronunciation of the character.
 It is also romanized as Dang from Hokchew.

-The surname also has taken form outside of Chinese societies: in Korean, the name is written 정 and transliterated as Chung, Jung, or Jeong.
-In Vietnamese as Trịnh.
+The surname also has taken form outside of Chinese societies: in Korean, the name is written 정 and transliterated as Jeong, Jung, or Chung.
 It is the fifth most common Korean surname (after Kim, Lee, Park, and Choi), with about 4.85% of the South Korean population (2,230,611 people) having this name.

 Origin

 The Zheng surname originated in Henan.
 In 806 BC, King Xuan, the penultimate king of the Western Zhou dynasty, enfeoffed his younger brother Prince You, who became posthumously known as Duke Huan of Zheng, at Zheng (present-day Hua County, Shaanxi).
 Duke Huan was killed along with King You of Zhou when the Quanrong tribes sacked the Zhou capital Haojing in 771 BC.
 Duke Huan was succeeded by his son Duke Wu, who helped King Ping of Zhou establish the Eastern Zhou dynasty in Luoyang, and his feudal state of Zheng was also moved east to present-day Henan.
 His descendants and many people of the state later adopted Zheng as their surname.

 The city of Xingyang is considered as the origin place of the people whose surname is Zheng.
 Today, Xingyang is under the administration of the prefecture-level city of Zhengzhou (鄭州) which translates to "Settlement of Zheng".
 Zhengzhou is the capital of Henan province and is located within the boundaries of the ancient state of Zheng (state).
 There is also another city called Xinzheng ("New Zheng"), also under the administration of Zhengzhou.

 The Zheng clan character (鄭) is featured prominently on the flag of the short-lived rebel Kingdom of Tungning founded by Ming-loyalist Koxinga (who had the surname Zheng) in Taiwan.
 Also called the Kingdom of Formosa.

 During the Tang dynasty the Li family of Zhaojun 趙郡李氏, the Cui family of Boling 博陵崔氏, the Cui family of Qinghe 清河崔氏, the Lu family of Fanyang 范陽盧氏, the Zheng family of Xingyang 荥陽鄭氏, the Wang family of Taiyuan 太原王氏, and the Li family of Longxi 隴西李氏 were the seven noble families between whom marriage was banned by law.
 The marriages between the families were performed clandestinely after the prohibition was implemented on the seven families by Emperor Gaozong.
 Their status as "Seven Great surnames" became known during Gaozong's rule.